MikeTam1021/friendly-101/docs/pipvirtualenv.rst

 The name of my virtual environment was the ever-so creative ``myenv``.
 You can see that I entered my environment because ``(myenv)`` prepends the ``$`` Bash prompt.
 Now whenever I install a package, it installs to the site packages directory of my virtual environment, which is ``/Users/Rich/.virtualenvs/myenv/lib/python2.7/site-packages``.
 Had I installed a package without being inside of my virtual environment, the package would have installed globally to ``/usr/local/lib/python2.7/site-packages``.

 It is worth noting that virtualenvwrapper automatically puts you inside a virtual environment whenever creating a new one.
-Although you won't totally understand these virtualenvwrapper commands, they're worth pointing out now because we'll use some of them in the future (``<env>`` standing for the name of an environment).
+You won't totally understand these virtualenvwrapper commands, but they're worth pointing out now because we'll use some of them in the future (``<env>`` standing for the name of an environment).

 .. code-block:: bash